0xMattCarter/astrofrens-server/README.md

-# Demo parse-server Auth

-## Run locally (This is from the moralis repo here https://github.com/MoralisWeb3/Moralis-JS-SDK/tree/main/demos/parse-server)
+# Parse Server with Moralis Web3Auth

 ## Notes

-- This code is built on a clone of Moralis's demo parse server repo
+- This code is built on a clone of Moralis's demo parse server repo here https://github.com/MoralisWeb3/Moralis-JS-SDK/tree/main/demos/parse-server

 ## Running the backend